Collective impact work cannot move forward when organizations and municipalities work in

 employment and ensure that ALL youth in the City and County of Broomfield are employed at a

-Broomfield County’s important role in this work and will move our community towards
+ACYI has recently changed its name to the Rocky Mountain Cradle to Career Partnership, so that our new title reflects and is inclusive of Broomfield County’s important role in this work and will move our community towards

 cultivating a more collaborative partnership.
-We are excited to unveil our new name in mid-

 OUR GOAL: Ensure ALL youth in Adams and Broomfield Counties will be employed at a self-sufficient wage.

 WHY YOUTH EMPLOYMENT?
 Youth employment is the critical culmination of a child’s cradle-to-career journey.
-The ACYI Partnership has identified the need to understand the state of youth employment, so that we can address the systemic barriers our youth face in obtaining employment at a wage that allows them to be self-sufficient.
+The RMC2C Partnership has identified the need to understand the state of youth employment, so that we can address the systemic barriers our youth face in obtaining employment at a wage that allows them to be self-sufficient.
 This work is highly aligned with Broomfield’s strategic goals of creating a thriving community, by increasing economic vitality, employment resiliency, and fostering whole family success, especially for ALL youth.

 HOW?
 The Broomfield Youth Employment CAN is a collective impact mechanism that brings together cross-sector representation and community voice to improve youth employment as a cradle-to-career outcome.
 We utilize a continuous improvement model to accomplish our goals by committing to the following: understanding the current state and setting a baseline, developing time bound and measurable targets, gathering authentic community voice to inform improvement strategies, and using this data to align resources towards improving youth employment in the City and County of Broomfield.